Eclipse-IoT/eclipsecon-2022-hackathon/firmware/README.md

 * Use the accelerometer to supply x, y, z acceleration data.
 The `sensor` module can modified used to read accelerometer data and emit motion 3D acceleration readings.
 * Use the microphone to implement a noise detection device.
 The `sensor` module can be modified to read sound levels and emit sound level values.
 * Use the onboard speaker to implement a jukebox for playing simple tunes.
-The `speaker` module can be used to apply audio output on the microbit using Rust types representing notes by pitch and length.
+Modify the `onoff` module to play a tune together with the existing blinking when 'on'.

 Installing the toolchain software as instructed below before the event allows you to spend more time on the hackathon tasks!